 - Intermittent pain that returns every now and then

 Take note that while a cracked tooth typically exhibits the symptoms as described above, in some cases there may be little or no pain.
 Some patients may also only experience some pain only when exposed to hot or cold liquids.
 Nevertheless, you should still see a dentist and pay attention to exactly where the pain is coming from.
-Until you get the treatment you need, try to avoid chewing on the side of the mouth with the cracked tooth as pressure can further crack and irritate the soft tissue inside your tooth.
+Until you get the treatment you need, try to avoid chewing on the side of the mouth with the cracked tooth as the pressure can further crack and irritate the soft tissue inside your tooth.

 Types of cracked tooth